Heading to work onsite? Check the Lab COVID status and guidance:

 Some Lab applications and sites require Virtual Private Network or VPN for offsite access.
 Learn more about when you need VPN, how to use it, and where to download the software.

-On June 15, Laboratory leadership approved new policies and procedures addressing the ergonomic and productivity needs of the Lab’s teleworkers.
-Be sure to visit this page set up by the Ergo team with resources specific to teleworking during this time.
+Be sure to visit this page set up by the Ergo team with resources specific to teleworking.
 If you are experiencing discomfort, stop work and talk to your supervisor and EHS Ergonomics at email@example.com.

-Watch the replay of Ergo@home (a special Zoom session that was held on March 24).
+Watch the replay of Ergo@home (a Zoom session that was held on March 24, 2020).
 The Lab’s ergo specialist Melanie Alexandre talks about how to best set up your home workspace and how to order any needed ergonomic equipment.
 Hear participant questions and see what creative solutions Alexandre has in order to provide the best set-up for your home workspace.

-The HR website has been updated to include a COVID-19 HR resource area including the new Paid Administrative Leave policy (as of 3/24/20), HR FAQs, and resources.
-During this safe and stable standby operations mode, changes to HR services have been put in place.
-Read more.
+The HR website has been updated to include a COVID-19 HR resource area including the new Paid Administrative Leave policy (as of 7/1/21), HR FAQs, and resources.

 Wellness in the New Normal